 This project has received funding from the European Union’s Horizon 2020 research and innovation programme under grant agreement No 101006316.

-PandeVITA aims to develop a platform and smartphone app for a more efficient knowledge transfer between citizens, scientists, politics and economy in pandemic crises on a global level.
 Since the COVID-19 pandemic is the first pandemic after the penetration of the society with smartphones, there are no sufficient experiences and understanding how to engage citizens in information and scientific processes which creates public awareness and responsibilities according to scientific needs.
 This includes the question how to avoid misinformation based on increasing information that is needed in times of crises.
-The PandeVITA project is structured in five stages.

-The PandeVITA consortium consists of seven partners from five different countries:
+The Consortium unites interdisciplinary and international expert knowledge.
+It consists of seven partners from five different countries: